This degree prepares students to perform selected activities in the operating room as an entry-level member of the surgical team.

 - BIO 142: Human Anatomy & Physiology II - 4 credits

-- SUR 140: Introduction to Surgical Care - 4 credits
+- SUR 140: Surgical Care I - 3 credits

-- SUR 145: Fundamentals of Surgical Care - 4 credits
+- SUR 145: Surgical Care Skills I - 3 credits

-- SUR 210: Surgical Procedures - 2 credits, 6 credits
+- SUR 150: Surgical Instrumentation - 2 credits

 - SUR 250: Surgical Pharmacology - 2 credits

-- SUR 254: Professional Issues in Surgical Technology - 1 credits
+- SUR 210: Surgical Procedures - 3 credits

-- SUR 260: Surgical Technology Clinical Practicum - 5 credits
+- SUR 260: Surgical Technology Clinical Practicum - 8 credits

 In addition to admission to the College, there are specific admissions requirements for this program.
 These requirements may change on an annual basis, and students can find the most up-to- date information in a booklet, which can be found on the program’s web page, in the Admission and Advising Center and in the Health and Life Sciences Division Office.

 Completion of general education courses and prerequisites is one of several criteria used to make admissions decisions.
 The Surgical Technology Admission Information Booklet for 2021 admissions is linked below.

-The one-year certificate program is designed to provide the community with individuals who can function as surgical technologists.
+This degree program is designed to provide the community with individuals who can function as surgical technologists.
 This program of study will provide students with an entrance into the health care field that is rewarding, in demand, and provides an opportunity for career advancement.